aqmlyn/SmaerdNogylopTAS/README.md

 # Smaerd Nogylop TAS Project

 This repository contains TAS files for the mod [Smaerd Nogylop](https://gamebanana.com/mods/150740) for the video game [Celeste](celestegame.com).
-The mod is a copy of the mod [Polygon Dreams](https://gamebanana.com/mods/150729) where each level is designed to be played backwards.
+The mod is based on [Polygon Dreams](https://gamebanana.com/mods/150729) and modifies each level to be playable backwards, sometimes with a few small tweaks to existing rooms but often with completely replaced or new rooms.
 Polygon Dreams has a separate TAS project for which the files are located [here](https://github.com/ella-TAS/ella-TAS/tree/main/Polygon-Dreams).

 ## About